rafael-santiago/kryptos/doc/MANUAL.md

     alice->in = bob->out;
     alice->in_size = bob->out_size;

-    // INFO(Rafael): Now Alice pass to "oracle" the output received from bob in her input.
+    // INFO(Rafael): Now Alice passes to "oracle" the output received from bob in her input.

     printf("INFO: Alice is processing...\n");